 - Direct the water drain from the cooler to the plants in your garden.

-The above water saving tips needs to be followed by all the family members including kids.
+The above water-saving tips need to be followed by all the family members including kids.